Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 populate it incrementally, but it won't be stored in the `Dictionary`'s `words` field yet so there is no assumption that it is populated and useful.

-How frequently you run fall into this anti-pattern depends a lot on your background and coding style.
+How frequently you fall into this anti-pattern depends a lot on your background and coding style.

 Functional languages are often completely immutable so you'll fall into the idiomatic pattern naturally.
-It's kinda hard to create a half-initialized thing and populate it later when you aren't allowed to mutate anything, after all.
+After all, it's kinda hard to create a half-initialized thing and populate it later when you aren't allowed to mutate anything.

 On the other hand, OO languages are much happier to let you initialize an object after it has been constructed, especially because object references can be null